Skip to content

 gh aw add "githubnext/agentics/ci-*" # Add multiple with wildcards

-gh aw add ci-doctor --dir shared --number 3 # Organize in subdirectories with copies
+gh aw add ci-doctor --dir shared # Organize in subdirectory

 gh aw add ci-doctor --create-pull-request # Create PR instead of commit